karchjd/lavaangui/README.md

 ### Installation

-Only Windows users first need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
-Then, you can install the latest version of the R package via the following commands.
+You can install the latest version of the R package as usual using the following command:

 ```
-if (!requireNamespace("remotes", quietly = TRUE)) {
-  install.packages("remotes")
-}
-remotes::install_github("karchjd/lavaangui")
+install.packages("lavaangui")
 ```

 ### `start_gui`